10 Animals With Opposable Thumbs

 4. Chimpanzees

 Chimpanzees are the closest relatives of humans, sharing almost 99% of our DNA.
 Like gorillas, chimpanzees also have opposable thumbs, which they use for many of the same purposes, such as climbing trees and grasping branches.
 They also utilize this feature to process food by making use of tools.
-For example, they have been known to use sticks to fish for termites.

 5. Pandas

 Pandas, one of the cutest animals in the world, are also one of the few animals with opposable thumbs.
 Unlike other bears, giant pandas have a unique structure on their forepaws that act as opposable thumbs.
-Pandas use it to grip and tear the bamboo, which is their main food source.
-They also use opposable thumbs to climb trees and groom themselves.

 6. Monkeys